albert-garreta/bone-age/README.md

 1. The contours of the bones, which we outlined privately.
 2. Google's mediapipe library, which allows to detect hand landmarks: <https://google.github.io/mediapipe/solutions/hands>

+### Creating scatterplots for the features

+Run `python3 scripts/scatterplots_of_features.py`.
+This will take the feature DataFrame created with `get_features.py` and draw scatterplots for each feature.
+The graphs are saved in `bone-age/data/feature-scatterplots`